mrsalieri/compare-packages/README.md

 ## Future Improvements
 (Completed)Tests are not running smoothly, there is a problem related to jest and mongoose possibly

-(Completed)Cannot retrieve data from the `Composer` registry, it should be figured out
+(Completed)Cannot retrieve data from the Composer registry, it should be figured out

 More accurate comparison should be implemented for detecting outdated packages

-`Express` should be isolated from controllers
+(Completed)Express should be isolated from controllers

 Email address storage structure may be improved